akashbagwan2308/Samrt_Parking_IoT/README.md

 ## Conclusion:
-Our IoT-Based Car Parking System represents a significant advancement in parking management technology.
+Our IoT-Based Smart Parking System represents a significant advancement in parking management technology.
 By harnessing the power of IoT, we have created a solution that addresses the challenges of urban parking while improving efficiency, safety, and user convenience.
 As cities continue to grow, innovative solutions like ours will play a crucial role in shaping the future of urban mobility.

 ## References:
     1. Aggarwal, S. (2011).
 Smart Parking System using Sensors and Networking Technologies.
 International Journal of Electronics and Computer Science Engineering (IJECSE), 1(2), 1-8.